 What age group participate in this course?

-Students of all ages participate on the National Qualification in Exercise, Health Studies and Personal Training.
+Students of all ages eighteen and over participate on the National Qualification in Exercise, Health Studies and Personal Training.
 The average age of students is mid-twenties and each course will be made up of male and female students.
 Each course will often include individuals in their thirties, forties, fifties and sometimes in their sixties.
-Occasionally there will be a student between seventeen and eighteen years old.
-Students in this category must have written guardian approval and a parent or guardian must also attend for interview with the student.

 What is the success rate?